pliang279/lm-social-bias/README.md

 ## Behavior of existing language models

-We have benchmarked the pretrained GPT-2 language model [18] on this task and obtained the following results:
+We have benchmarked the pretrained GPT-2 language model [18] on this task and obtained the following results.

-Local bias, KL divergence metric:
+Local bias, KL divergence metric (lower is better):

 | | Simple contexts  | Diverse contexts |
 | :---:   | :-: | :-: |
 | Gender bias | ? | ? |
 | Religion bias | ? | ? |

-Local bias, Hellinger distance metric:
+Local bias, Hellinger distance metric (lower is better):

 | | Simple contexts  | Diverse contexts |
 | :---:   | :-: | :-: |
 | Gender bias | 0.161 | 0.147 |
 | Religion bias | 0.213 | 0.053 |

-Global bias, regard score metric:
+Global bias, regard score metric (lower is better):

 | | Simple contexts  | Diverse contexts |
 | :---:   | :-: | :-: |
 | Gender bias | ? | ? |
 | Religion bias | ? | ? |

 We find the existence of social biases in gender and race for both simple and diverse contexts.
+Note that although the bias metric for diverse contexts are lower, our preliminary results in *mitigating* bias in language models shows that it is more difficult to mitigate bias in text generated from diverse contexts.

 ## Limitations